 Breast cancer is the most common cancer among African-American women.
-It is also the second leading cause of cancer death among African-American women, exceeded only by lung cancer .
+It is also the second leading cause of cancer death among African-American women (lung cancer is the major cause of cancer death among these women) .
 In 2013 (most recent data available), an estimated 27,060 new cases of breast cancer and 6,080 deaths were expected to occur among African-American women .

 Overall, breast cancer incidence in African-American women is lower than in white women.
 However, for women younger than 45, incidence is higher among African-American women than white women .

-Breast cancer mortality (death) is 41 percent higher in African-American women than in white women .
+In 2011 (most recent data available), breast cancer mortality (death) was 44 percent higher in African-American women than in white women .
 Although breast cancer survival in African-American women has increased over time, survival rates remain lower than among white women.
-For those diagnosed from 2003 to 2009, the five-year relative survival rate for breast cancer among African-American women was 79 percent compared to 92 percent among white women .
-There are many possible reasons for this difference in survival including:
+For those diagnosed from 2004 to 2010, the five-year relative survival rate for breast cancer among African-American women was 80 percent compared to 92 percent among white women .
+There are many possible reasons for this difference in survival including [46,82]:

 Breast cancer screening rates among African-American women are similar to those among white women .
 Learn more breast cancer screening among African-American women.

 Breast and ovarian cancer are somewhat more common among women of Ashkenazi Jewish descent (women with ancestors from Central or Eastern Europe).
 This is likely due to the high prevalence of BRCA1 and BRCA2 (Breast Cancer 1 and 2) gene mutations in these women.
 Everyone has BRCA1 and BRCA2 genes, but those who have an inherited mutation in either of these genes are at higher risk for breast and ovarian cancer [48-52].